davay42/davay42/README.md

 # Hi 👋
 My name is Denis.
 I'm a designer, frontend developer, and engineer.
 I'm building my dream interfaces, web sites and apps for more than 10 years.
 And yet barely started )

-I've founded and develop a couple of open source sociocultural projects.
+I've founded and continue developing a couple of open source sociocultural projects.
 It means they start from a great idea and clean goals, then find the people to conciously engage in the charity community.
 I create open source social beneficial projects and look for two kinds of people: those who have wish and opportunity to participate in the development and realisation processes, and those who may support them by a star, a post or a donation.
 So the initiatives will live as long as we like them! ✨

 ## My GitHub hosted initiatives